manjutejvinu-sys/My-Data-Analytics-Portfolio/README.md

 # My-Data-Analytics-Portfolio
-# Manju AK- Data Analytics Portfolio
+# Manju AK- Data Analyst

 ## About Me
 Aspiring Data Analyst with a strong focus on Power BI, Data Transformation, and Visualization.